lopes/logbook/content/2022-friction-redteam-ir.md

 I've been working with the incident response (IR) for a few years and more recently when [Red Teams](https://csrc.nist.gov/glossary/term/red_team) (RTs) started trending, I experienced some avoidable friction between both teams I wanted to share.

+{% admonition(type="info", title="Disclaimer") %}
-> **Disclaimer**: This text is based on my own experience and may not reflect the whole scenario of Cybersecurity.
+This text is based on my own experience and may not reflect the whole scenario of Cybersecurity.
 Readers can feel free to send feedback and share experiences.
+{% end %}

 Analyzing past situations, I divide the RTs into three categories, based on the expertise of their members: